har-in-air/ESP32_MULTI_METER/README.md

 An ESP32 module together with an INA226 current sensor is used to monitor bus voltage and load current.

 The bus voltage can be up to 40V.

-There are two ranges for current measurement : full-scale ~1.6A with a resolution of 50uA, and 78mA with a resolution of 2.4uA.
+There are two ranges for current measurement :
+* full-scale 1638mA with a resolution of 50uA
+* full-scale 78mA with a resolution of 2.4uA

+There are 3 options for sampling rate :
+* 1000Hz : 1mS sample period, no sample averaging, vbus ADC conversion time 140uS and shunt ADC conversion time 332uS
+* 500Hz : 2mS sample period, no sample averaging, vbus ADC conversion time 140uS and shunt ADC conversion time 1100uS
+* 200Hz : 5mS sample period, averaging 4 samples, vbus ADC conversion time 140uS and shunt ADC conversion time 332uS

 The meter is accessed online via a web page.
-If an AP is not configured, the system boots up as a stand-alone Access Point and web server with SSID "ESP32_INA226" and password "123456789" .
+If an external WiFi Access Point has not been configured, the system boots up as a stand-alone Access Point and web server with SSID `ESP32_INA226`, no password required.

-Once you connect to this AP, access the page http://192.168.4.1 and here you can configure an AP SSID and password.
+Connect to this AP, then access the page `http://192.168.4.1` or `http://esp32.local` and here you can configure an external WiFi AP SSID and password.

 Restart, and the system will reboot as a station connected to the configured SSID.

+Access the web page `http://esp32.local` for measurements and configuration as before.

 # Build Environment
 * Ubuntu 20.04 LTS amdx64
 * Visual Studio Code with PlatformIO plugin using Arduino framework targeting `esp32dev` board.
 The file `platformio.ini` specifies the framework packages and libraries used by the project.
-* Custom `partition.csv` file with two 1.9MB code partitions supporting OTA firmware update
+* Custom `partition.csv` file with two 1.4MB code partitions supporting OTA firmware update
-* ~160kByte LittleFS partition for hosting HTML web server pages
+* ~425kByte LittleFS partition for hosting HTML web server pages

 # Hardware